Loyola University Chicago: Additional campuses

 In 2010, Loyola founded the Retreat and Ecology Campus on the former site of the Resurrection Retreat Center in Woodstock, Illinois, an outer suburb approximately fifty miles northwest of Chicago.
 The campus houses the university's campus ministry programs, and offers a unique learning opportunity for students and faculty interested in the sciences.
 The property contains 20 acres of natural habitat that includes ponds, streams, woods, and prairie.

 Loyola also owns and operates the Cuneo Mansion and Gardens in suburban Vernon Hills, Illinois, approximately thirty miles north of Chicago.
 The mansion and grounds were donated to the university in 2009, by the John and Herta Cuneo Foundation.
 The estate operates as a museum and hosts special events and a growing number of academic programs in business, education and law.
+Loyola has announced that it will cease operations there at the end of 2025 and is selling the site.

 Academics

 Tuition

-For the 2016–2017 academic year, undergraduate tuition for new full-time students was $42,720 per year, not including room, board and fees, including the CTA student transit 'U-Pass', Student Activity Fee, Technology Fee and mandatory health insurance.
+For the 2022–2023 academic year, undergraduate tuition for new full-time students was $50,270 per year, not including room, board and fees, including the CTA student transit 'U-Pass', Student Activity Fee, Technology Fee and mandatory health insurance.
 Graduate school tuition varies, depending on the school.